Microneedling under the eyes – is it safe?

 Why is the skin under the eyes extra sensitive?

-The skin around the eyes is significantly thinner and contains less fat and supportive tissue.
+The skin around the eyes is significantly thinner and contains less fat and supporting tissue.
 This makes the area more prone to reacting to treatments and external influences.
 Blood vessels are more superficial, which can lead to more noticeable redness and swelling after microneedling.

-Can you do microneedling under the eyes?
+Can microneedling be done under the eyes?

 What results can be expected?